Dr. Geri Katz

 As an active member of the American Association of Feline Practitioners, the American Veterinary Medical Association, and regional veterinary associations, Dr. Katz is continually learning from veterinary specialists regarding various health issues that affect cats.
 “What fulfills me most as a veterinarian,” Dr Katz says, “is building trusting relationships with pet owners, and ensuring that my patients live long, healthy, and comfortable lives.”

-In Dr. Katz’s free time she enjoys spending quality time with her husband and two small children in Trumbull, Connecticut.
-She has recently had to say goodbye to her trusted companion of seventeen years, a wonderful Siamese cat named Kiera.
+In Dr. Katz’s free time she enjoys spending quality time with her husband and two children in Fairfield, Connecticut.
+She also loves to spoil her kitties – Jimmy, Meep, and Jeorge.